-- Describe the purpose of a Community Treatment Order. - Explain who should, and should not, be considered for a Community Treatment Order. - Identify the CTO criteria. - Apply the provisions of the Mental Capacity Act 2005 to a patient either on, or about to go on, a CTO. - Summarise the issues to consider and procedures to follow when revoking a CTO. - Through the use of a case study, design CTO conditions, associated packages of care, capacity assessments and best interest assessments.
+- Describe the purpose of a Community Treatment Order. - Explain who should, and should not, be considered for a Community Treatment Order. - · Identify the CTO criteria. - Apply the provisions of the Mental Capacity Act 2005 to a patient either on, or about to go on, a CTO. - Summarise the issues to consider and procedures to follow when revoking a CTO. - Design CTO conditions, associated packages of care, capacity assessments and best interest assessments (using a case study).